What type of clinical experience and personal qualities do you look for in an intern?

 Where do interns typically live and how do they commute to campus?

-Living arrangements vary depending on budget, circumstances, and preferences.
+Living arrangements vary, depending on budget, circumstances, and preferences.
 Some interns live alone, others with roommates, and others with family.
-Similar to other CAPS Staff members, interns have lived in the San Francisco, East Bay, Marin, and the Peninsula/South Bay.
+Similar to other CAPS staff members, interns have lived in the San Francisco, East Bay, Marin County, and the Peninsula/South Bay.
 You may want to research rentals and consider moving costs in your budget.
-There are no opportunities to live on-campus.
-Transportation ranges from Bart, Muni buses, USF contracted shuttles, Cal Train, Uber/Lyft, bikes, to cars.
-Commuting is the norm in the Bay Area, both convenient and accessible through an extensive public transportation system.
-USF currently offers a monthly $81 reimbursement for employee commuting needs.
+There are no opportunities to live on campus.
+Transportation options include BART trains, MUNI buses, USF-contracted shuttles, Cal Train, Uber/Lyft, bikes, and cars.
+Commuting is the norm in the Bay Area and is convenient and accessible through an extensive public transportation system.
+USF currently offers a monthly $81 reimbursement for employee mass transit commuting.

 How do interns survive on the stipend?